Skip to Content

 Before you leave for your Budapest two day itinerary, here are some key things to know.

-- How to Get Around: They have a great metro system, trams, and the city is pretty walkable!
+2. How to Get Around: They have a great metro system, trams, and the city is pretty walkable!
+You can even purchase metro tickets on this app!
 They also have a ride-sharing app called Bolt that works similar to Uber.
 And like many big cities, you can get around via electric scooters or rental bikes across the city!

-- If you are pushed for time, I recommend the Hop On Hop Off Bus!
+4. If you are pushed for time, I recommend a Hop On Hop Off Bus!
 I’ve done this in Budapest and it’s a lot of fun!
 It is great if you don’t have the time or energy to walk around the city and don’t want to think about transportation.
+And it includes a Danube river cruise!

-- Beware of pickpocketing.
+6. Beware of pickpocketing.
 In many cities in Europe, this can happen.
-I usually have my anti-theft crossbody bag on me to keep my things safe.
+I like this crossbody bag to keep my things safe.
+I also am vigilant and keep my bag in front of me at all times.

 This wraps up the best 2 days in Budapest itinerary!
 I hope you enjoy exploring one of the best cities in Europe and that your Budapest itinerary will inspire you to want to come back and see more!
 Would you visit Budapest in 2 days?
 What tips do you have?
 Let us know in the comments!